pcvonz/oc_agency_theme/README.md

 - Go to the Settings tab
 - navigate to the front-end theme section
 - In the Agency section click the `Customize` button
--  Primary color sets the background and borders.
+-  Primary color sets the background and bohttp://octobercms.com/storage/app/uploads/public/59e/bfa/0de/59ebfa0de6724289762651.pngrders.
 - Secondary color sets the highlight color on the main page and the scroll bars.
 - Primary tint is used for links and various hover effects